atiffany/Sprint-Challenge--Processes-and-Scheduling/README.md

 1. List all of the main states a process may be in at any point in time on a standard Unix system.
 Briefly explain what each of these states mean.

+   *Created* - When first created, a process has not yet been moved into the 'ready' state.

+   *Waiting* - Also called 'ready'.
+Loaded into main memory and waiting to be executed on the CPU.
+Hangs out in a queue.

+   *Running* - In execution by one of the CPUs/cores.
+Will run in kernel mode or in user mode, depending on what it needs access to.

+   *Blocked* - Process cannot continue execution until an external change in state or an event occurs.
+If the process is waiting for input from a user, that process would go into a Blocked state.

+   *Terminated* - Process completes its execution or is manually killed.
+Process now becomes a zombie process.

 2. What is a Zombie Process?
 How does it get created?
 How does it get destroyed?

+  A Zombie process is a terminated process that has not yet been noticed by its parent process.
+When a process is terminated, either by completion of its task or by being manually killed, it becomes a zombie process.

+  When that process' parent process calls the 'wait' system call to determine the zombie's exit status, the process is removed from the process table and that ends the process' lifetime.
+That means that the zombie exists in the event that details about the work it did.
+If the parent calls and uses that data, the zombie process is un-zombie-fied and gets to be destroyed.
+If that parent never calls with 'wait', then it will stay a zombie process and hang out on the process table.

 3. Describe the job of the Scheduler in the OS in general.

+The task of the scheduler is to determine which processes will be run and in which order.
+It sets the priority level of each process and allocates it time on the CPU to be processed.

 4. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.

+The MLFQ makes up for some of the inadequacies of the Round-Robin scheduler--namely, that some tasks are of greater import than others.
+Giving each process equal time in equal order makes sense, unless you really need certain tasks to be performed ASAP.
+Some tasks may have less urgency to them and can wait.
+The MLFQ gives each process its turn, but handles the cases that not everything can wait an equal amount of time to be completed.

 ## Programming Exercise: The Lambda School Shell (`lssh`)